LEap In to a conversation

 A. “I just think we’re focusing on the wrong end of the problem.
 We’ve got thousands of refugees waiting years for a decision, and yes we’re spending billions on hotels.
 But if the government actually processed claims efficiently and made legal routes clear, we wouldn’t be spending so much and people wouldn’t need to risk taking small boats.”

-B. "I hear you.
-You're saying people's frustration isn't just about the boats - it's about fairness, safety, and being able to trust that the system actually works.
-For me, the question is how we restore a sense of order while still protecting the people who are genuinely at risk - both refugees and the minority groups here who often get caught in the backlash.
-One way that might help is by speeding up the asylum process and creating clearer legal routes.
-It might sound counterintuitive, but that would let us screen people properly, understand their backgrounds, and take pressure off housing and local services."
+B. “I hear you.
+You’re saying people’s frustration isn’t just about the boats — it’s about fairness, safety, and being able to trust that the system actually works.
+For me, the question is how we restore a sense of order while still protecting the people who are genuinely at risk — both refugees and the minority groups here who often get caught in the backlash.”

-C. "I think a lot of these fears are exaggerated.
-The data doesn't show any real rise in crime linked to immigration, and most people coming here are just trying to work or reunite with their family.
-The problem is the media - they've created this moral panic that's completely out of step with reality."
+C. “I think a lot of these fears are exaggerated.
+Most people coming here are just trying to work or reunite with their family.
+The problem is the media — they’ve created this moral panic that’s completely out of step with reality.”

 D. “This is why I can’t stand talking about immigration anymore.
 It’s all emotion and no facts.
 We’re letting paranoia dictate policy instead of compassion.
 We need to get back to being a country that helps people in need, not one that turns them away.”